Things We Do for Love (song): Critical response

 PopMatters editor Peter Piatkowski praised Minogue's "big-hearted joy and life" on the track, saying it demonstrated how she is "one of the most humane pop singers captured on vinyl."
-PinkNews editor Marcus Wratten rated it as the fifth best track on Tension, calling it a "instant classic" and "a potential hit for Kylie when the days get warmer again next spring."
+PinkNews editor Marcus Wratten rated it as the fifth best track on Tension, calling it an "instant classic" and "a potential hit for Kylie when the days get warmer again next spring."
 While discussing influences from 1980s music, Medium's Aaliyah C Humphrey stated, "Despite the retro sound, Kylie never sounds out of place.
 Her youthful spirit shines bright in her glitter jumpsuit."
 Variety editor Todd Gilchrist described the track as "a more stripped-down version of which you could easily imagine Kevin Bacon dancing to back in 1984."

 According to Oral Foster of Loud and Quiet, the song and "You Still Get My High" are "blissfully anachronistic '80s synths that seem to nod to her old dungaree-and-perm days," while Alexa Camp of Slant Magazine describes it as "perfect fodder for a top-down cruise along the PCH."
 Rolling Stone contributor Hannah Mylrea described it as "perfectly nice," but thought it fell short of the album's follow-up track "Tension."
 According to Annabel Ross of The Sydney Morning Herald, the song, like "You Still Get My High," lacks originality in its sound and chorus delivery, but "it's fun to hear Minogue in punch-drunk Carly Rae Jepsen mode."
 Guy Oddy of The Arts Desk was slightly critical, describing the song and "Vegas High" as one of the album's weaker tracks and calling the songwriting "trite."

 Commercial performance

-“Things We Do for Love" was not released as a single from Tension, but rather with the album's release on 22 September 2023 in digital and physical formats.
+"Things We Do for Love" was not released as a single from Tension, but rather with the album's release on 22 September 2023 in digital and physical formats.
 Nonetheless, it enjoyed some chart success during the album's release week.
 Billboard recognised the track on their now-defunct Hot Trending Songs chart, which was powdered by X (formerly Twitter), peaking at number nine.
 In the United Kingdom, the song spent one week at number 69 on the Singles Sales chart and number 67 on the Singles Download chart.